 In order to test the described approach with respect to its performance, we implemented the Web Service proxy in Java.
 Additionally, the mobile Web Service provider was implemented for Android.
 Here, we focused on an intuitive and easy way for the implementation of the Web Service, and have therefore, oriented ourselves by the JAX-WS (Java API for XML-Based Web Services), as described in the Java Specification Request 224 (JSR 224).
-The major idea, adapted from JAX-WS, was that a Web Service can easily be implemented by the use of two different annotations: the @MobileWebService annotation marks a class as a Web Service, and methods within this class can be marked as methods available through the mobile Web Service with the @MobileWebMethod annotation.
+The major idea, adapted from JAX-WS, was that a Web Service can easily be Figure 4.
+The UML sequence diagram for the communication between a mobile Web Service and its client.